 Codes developed in Swift are simple to maintain

-Swift’s massive speed advantage over Objective-C results in dramatically reduced development expenses.
-The speed of a sophisticated object sort, for instance, is 3.9 times faster in Swift than in a comparable Python solution.
+It’s massive speed advantage over Objective-C results in dramatically reduced development expenses.
+The speed of a sophisticated object sort, for instance, is 3.9 times faster in this language than in a comparable Python solution.
 I’d say that’s a significant improvement over Objective-C, which is only 2.8 times quicker than Python.
 Performance-wise, it’s on par with C++, the industry standard for the quickest algorithms in computation and arithmetic.
 An article from Primate Labs, released in December 2014, sheds light on the fact that C++ and Swift perform similarly.
-Apple has assured its audience that it would continue to work on making Swift perform app logic more quickly.
+Apple has assured its audience that it would continue to work on making it perform app logic more quickly.

 Swift accepts a variety of Dynamic Libraries